Jul 22, 2019 · 7 min read

 That said, while none of the ingredients are known to be pore-clogging, it contains SD Alcohol 40B, which is a form of denatured alcohol — you may not want to use this product if you’re concerned about dry skin!

 At Curology, we believe feeling comfortable in your skin shouldn’t have to come at the cost of skin health.
-If you share our passion for simple formulas and maximum skin benefits, you can start a free trial of Curology today and see why our skincare set is helping so many live their best lives.
+If you share our passion for simple formulas and maximum skin benefits, you can start a free trial of Curology's custom, prescription skincare for free*—just pay $4.95 (plus tax) to cover shipping/handling.